Direkt zum Inhalt springen

 Editor's note: Corona in Germany - The consequences for business, society and politics

-The book, with contributions by Stefan Iskan, David Engels, Timo Ulrichs, Karl-Rudolf Korte, Tanjev Schultz, Robert Kölbl and Pelin Iskan, was published by Kohlhammer-Verlag in Stuttgart on September 1, 2020.
+The book with contributions by Stefan Iskan, David Engels, Timo Ulrichs, Karl-Rudolf Korte, Tanjev Schultz, Robert Kölbl and Pelin Iskan was published by Kohlhammer-Verlag in Stuttgart on September 1, 2020.

 (Interview: Kohlhammer-Verlag)

-Prof. Dr. Stefan Iskan (ed. and co-author)
+Prof. Dr. Stefan Iskan (editor and co-author)

 Other authors in the book include: